 We had a split session in the afternoon with one stream looking at education and the other about sport and leisure.
 Both of these sessions produced some lively debate and enabled us all to share and gain from the experiences of others.

 After the conference, we invited everyone to the hotel bar to renew old friendships and build on the acquaintances that had been made during the day.

 The good feeling among those who organised the event was reflected in the feedback from our delegates.
-67% of those who responded to our survey were very satisfied with our the conference.
+67% of those who responded to our survey were very satisfied with our conference.